def616/scViewer/README.md

-# scViewer: Single cell data analysis made easy
+# scViewer: Scanpy-based Single Cell Analysis Made Easy

 **scViewer** is a Streamlit-based app for Scanpy-based analysis of single cell data.
 It supports the standard pipeline for single cell data analysis from pre-processing to differential gene expression.
 It also supports advanced analysis that allows users to analyze their data catered to their questions.